maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

     - This works because the more we see a s-a pair the better our model is at predicting the next state so if our error is large than that means we haven't seen that s-a pair very much and therefore we need to explore it more (larger novelty bonus)
-        - Of course we won't see an exact s-a pair again like at all but approx has the same effect
+        - Of course we will rarely see an exact s-a pair again but approx has the same effect
 - So we train the model every some odd iterations based on exp replay
-- And we train the autoencoder even less (because it takes a long time to train since it must reconstruction and compare the WHOLE state aka all the pixels every time)
+- And we train the autoencoder even less (because it takes a long time to train since it must reconstruct and compare the WHOLE state aka all the pixels every time)

 ### Deep Exploration via Bootstrapped DQN (Under Construction)